Sembiance/dexvert/README.md

       deark:dearkJoinFrames                      Treat output files as individual images frames of an animation and join them together as an MP4 deark:dearkGIFDelay                        Duration of delay between animation frames.
 Default: 12 deark:dearkReplaceExt                      An object of keys that are extensions to replace with their values.
-Only works with a single output file. deark:keepAsGIF                            If dearkJoinFrames is set, leave the animation as a GIF, don't convert to MP4 fig2dev:fig2devType                        Which image format to convert to ("png" for example).
+Only works with a single output file. deark:dearkFile2                           An extra file that can be used by deark module to get the correct palette or image names deark:keepAsGIF                            If dearkJoinFrames is set, leave the animation as a GIF, don't convert to MP4 fig2dev:fig2devType                        Which image format to convert to ("png" for example).
 Default: svg uniconvertor:uniconvertorExt               Which extension to convert to (".svg", ".png").
 Default: .svg